 Formal oversight of infrastructure campaigning is via LCC's Campaigns & Active Membership sub-committee.

 The LCC Office Infrastructure Team comprises of our full-time Infrastructure Campaigner, Simon Munk and volunteers who are recruited to assist on infrastructure matters.
-Advising the office team are the Infrastructure Advisory Group, a panel of experts on cycling infrastructure, led by a trustee, Tom Harrison.
+Advising the office team are the Infrastructure Advisory Panel, a group of experts on cycling infrastructure, led by a trustee, Tom Harrison.
 Each borough also appoints a Local Group Infrastructure Representative to liaise with the office team and panel on infrastructure matters.

 Working with borough reps and the panel, the office team formulates the official LCC response to key London highway developments, including major cycling schemes such as junction designs, Cycle Superhighways and other main road tracks.
 Such responses are based on official LCC policy.